 Windchill also includes intuitive search tools that combine the PartsLink classification system with the traditional functionality of a web filter, making it easy for users to find the parts and products they need right when they need them.

-However, Siemens Teamcenter really brings strong integrations across design and simulation platforms to provide a complete data management and simulation environment.
+Siemens Teamcenter brings really strong integrations across the entire TeamCenter platform to provide a complete data management and simulation environment.
 It integrates with a variety of software including:

-These integrations allow teams to bring together tools and processes into a single environment to ensure that all parts work together before sending them off to manufacturing.
+These integrations allow teams to bring together tools and processes into a single environment and ensure that all parts work together before sending them off to manufacturing.
+PTC’s offering, MPMLink provides similar functionality for PTC and it is perfectly adequate.
+However, Teamcenter’s superior integrations bring it the nod in this category… for now.

 Collaboration: PTC Windchill